20+ Lines on Eid in English for Students

 What is the short note on Eid?

 Eid al-Fitr is one of the two important festivals of Muslims.
 The festival marks the end of Ramadan.
 On this day, muslims break their fast.
-The festival is celebrated by large communal prayer service in the morning.
+The festival is celebrated with large communal prayer service in the morning.
 This is followed by means and conversations with friends and family.

 Navratri Quotes, Wishes and MessagesNavratri Decoration Ideas for Office